The incentive program’s goals

 Flexible conditions: The entrepreneur is not required to establish a company before the project is approved by the Innovation Authority.

 Attractive funding model: The incentive program offers participation in the risks involved in the company’s development process but not in future profits or successes.
 A company undertakes to repay the grants received by the Authority via royalty payments from product sales.

-The Innovation Labs Program includes three sub-tracks (detailed at the end of the Innovation Labs Program document):
+The Innovation Labs Program includes four sub-tracks (detailed at the end of the Innovation Labs Program document):